 The Chepang people are an indigenous tribe of about 175 families that live in south-central Nepal.
 Better known as the “Cave People,” the Chepang community has been homeless for generations, getting their nickname from carving caves in the hillsides for shelter.
-The Cave People exist at the bottom of the caste system, which still dominates the social fabric in Nepal and is directly correlated to the ability to get good jobs and access social services.
-As a result, the Chepang people live in extreme poverty, no stranger to sickness, hunger, death, and hopelessness.
+The Cave People exist at the bottom of the caste system, which still dominates the social fabric in Nepal and is directly correlated to the ability to receive quality jobs and access social services.
+As a result, the Chepang people live in extreme poverty and are no stranger to sickness, hunger, and hopelessness.

-Mission ONE’s partner has been serving the Chepang people since 2008, planting a small church, meeting basic needs, and relocating the Cave People from their caves to livable huts in a small village within the Nepalese jungle.
-Mission ONE started partnering with them in 2020 during the pandemic when their village was unexpectedly wiped out by a flood and the Cave People were desperately trying to live off the land in the dangerous jungle without any shelter.
-We helped to establish a new village and focused on scaling a farming and goat livelihood program with the aim of allowing the Chepang people to provide for themselves long-term.
+Mission ONE partners have been serving the Chepang people since 2008 through planting a small church, meeting basic needs, and relocating the Cave People from their caves to livable huts in a small village within the Nepalese jungle.
+In 2020, during the rise of the COVID-19 pandemic, their village was unexpectedly wiped out by a flood.
+The Cave People were displaced and desperately trying to live off of the land in the dangerous jungle without any shelter.
+Together with our local partners, we helped establish a new village for the Chepang people and also created a farming and goat livelihood program with the aim of allowing them to provide for themselves long-term.

 OUR PLAN

-Mission ONE’s partner is working side by side with community leaders to launch a livelihood program for community members to breed and raise their own goats.
-Goats are in high demand in Nepal for their meat and milk and can be sold at the nearby market for a healthy sum.
-Each partnering family will receive two goats to breed and distribute to other families.
-In addition to that, our partner will walk the local church through a five-step discipleship process over the course of a year, covering modules on Effective Evangelism, Discipleship, Leadership, Women & Children, and Studying the Bible.
+After the new village was established, our partner worked side by side with community leaders to launch a livelihood program for the Chepang people to breed and raise their own goats.
+Goats are in high demand in Nepal for their meat and milk and can be sold at the nearby market for a substantial sum.
+Our plan is for each partnering family to receive two goats to breed and distribute to other families.
+In addition, our partner will walk the local church through a five-step discipleship process over the course of a year, covering modules on effective evangelism, discipleship, leadership, women and children, and studying the Bible.

-In addition, Mission ONE’s partner is helping start a large farm for the village to grow their own food so they don’t have to rely on outside sources in their remote location.
+The next phase of this project will be to start a large farm for the village to grow their own food so they don’t have to rely on outside resources in their remote location.

 DESIRED IMPACT